 *When completed OR the student receives an F grade due to failure to complete the coursework as required, the new grade is used to calculate SAP at the end of the student's next semester of attendance.
 The updated letter grade is treated per the table above when SAP is recalculated.

 Students are monitored for financial aid satisfactory academic progress (SAP) at the end of each semester of attendance.
-Students who are approaching maximum time frame (36 credits for certificates, 70 credits for degrees) and/or have less than a 2.00 cumulative GPA and/or have successfully completed less than 66.667% of attempted credits are given a Warning status.
+Students who are approaching maximum time frame (36 credits for certificates/credit diplomas, 70 credits for associate degrees, 120 for BAS degrees) and/or have less than a 2.00 cumulative GPA and/or have successfully completed less than 66.667% of attempted credits are given a Warning status.
 Students with a Warning status are notified by myLCCC email that they are in danger of losing their financial aid eligibility and what they must do to maintain eligibility.
 Students are eligible for federal financial aid with a Warning status during their next semester of attendance.

 Appeals may be submitted: